Skip to main content

 MROs perform many different functions, including:

-• the use of musical works, particularly the mechanical right
+• The process of granting permission to use copyrighted material, such as a musical work or sound recording. the use of musical works, particularly the mechanical right

-• Collecting royalties and from businesses and organizations that distribute or reproduce musical works
+• Collecting royalties and A report that details the types and number of uses of a musical work or sound recording, for example, the number of streams or radio plays. from businesses and organizations that distribute or reproduce musical works

 • Distributing royalties to songwriters and music publishers